Boric acid suppositories might not sound glamorous, but they’re a trusted ally for many when it comes to supporting vaginal health.

 Yes, you can use boric acid suppositories during the day (and many women do).
 The key is making sure you’re comfortable and prepared, especially since boric acid dissolves inside the vagina and can cause some discharge.
 If you’re using it during the day, just pop one in (clean hands, of course), and wear a liner to catch any residue.

-We get a lot of questions about the best time to use our Pure Boric Acid Suppositories, and while nighttime is a popular choice (less movement and you’re already lying down), daytime use is totally fine too.
+While nighttime is a popular choice (less movement and you’re already lying down), daytime use is totally fine too.
 It really comes down to your routine and comfort level.
 Whether you're headed to work, running errands, or just chilling at home, daytime use can still give you all the same benefits.

 Can you use boric acid twice a day or daily?

 Vaginal boric acid suppositories can be used twice daily in certain cases, but this isn’t the norm and should only be considered under the guidance of a healthcare provider.
-Most commonly, boric acid is used to treat recurrent yeast infections (vulvovaginal candidiasis, or VVC) and BV, especially when those infections aren’t responding to standard treatments.
+Most commonly, boric acid is used to treat recurrent yeast infections and BV, especially when those infections aren’t responding to standard treatments.
 In these situations, the typical dosage is 600 mg inserted vaginally once a day for 14 days.

 Twice-daily use does pop up in very specific scenarios.
-For example, there’s a case report involving multidrug-resistant trichomoniasis where 600 mg was used intravaginally twice a day for three months with success.
+For example, there’s a case report involving multidrug-resistant trichomoniasis where 600 mg was used twice a day intravaginally for three months with success.
 But again, this kind of regimen should only be done with close medical supervision, because the risks and potential side effects increase with more frequent use.

 Speaking of side effects, taking boric acid more than once daily can raise your risk of experiencing things like vaginal irritation, a burning sensation, redness, or watery discharge, which have been reported in up to 10% of cases.
 And while rare, there’s also a risk of systemic toxicity if large amounts are absorbed, which can lead to nausea, vomiting, diarrhea, and even skin irritation.
 Boric acid should never be used during pregnancy due to a lack of safety data in that population.